 In the summer of 2014, I began including blog posts related to my venture, Thick Skull Mountain Bike Skills.
-In January of 2016, I stopped work on that and began collaborating with Ryan Leech at his Performance Mountain Biking & Coaching website, RyanLeech.com where I’m an Ambassador and a marketing affiliate.
+In January of 2016, I stopped work on that and began collaborating with Ryan Leech at his Performance Mountain Biking & Coaching website, RyanLeech.com where I’m an online coach and a marketing affiliate.

 In December of 2016, I created the Mountain Bike Skills Network (MTBSN), a Facebook Group for mountain bikers dedicated to helping one another develop our riding skills.

 In April of 2017, I changed the name and URL of this website to MTBskills.net: